 In the last years, Facebook gave more importance to the users' actions toward your Facebook page.
 The first thing that changed was the call to action mobile on the button.
 Instead of a small button in the corner of the cover photo, the call to action button now stretches all the way across the screen under your cover photo.
 With a quick glance and click, a user can be on your website.

 The business pages on Facebook also allow you to have a shop and/or services tab right at the top of your page.
-This will enable businesses with either services or physical products to list products they offer, so visitors don't have to go all the way to their website to find out.
+This will enable businesses with either services or physical products to list the products they offer, so visitors don't have to go all the way to their website to find out.

 For example, if you have an online store, you can list all of your inventory with images and descriptions.
 From there, someone can follow the link through to your online store and already know what they want to purchase.
 See the example of the Samsung Facebook page below.

 The first thing that people notices on your Facebook page are your visuals.
 Your visuals are like greeting cards or calling cards.
 They give your audience an impression of you.
 Let's get to these visuals one by one.
 You can also see a detailed article on how to create a Visual Storytelling on Facebook on this website.

 Your profile picture is displayed at 160 X 160 pixels.
 Though viewed at that size, you must upload the minimum image size, which is at 180 x 180 pixels.
 If your brand is a person, use a headshot.
 If your brand is a company, use a logo.

 And remember never to change your profile image very often.